SMR stands for self-myofascial release, a method of eliminating/easing trigger points and restoring tissue integrity and normal function.

-When you are out there on that foam roller, what you are actually doing is something called self-myofascial release, or SMR for short.
-So what does this actually mean?
-Well, if we first of all look at the term fascia, this is basically a layer of connective tissue that we have surrounding the muscles (that ’s where the ‘myo’ bit comes in).
+So what does SMR actually mean?
+First take the term fascia, this is basically a layer of connective tissue that we have surrounding the muscles (that ’s where the ‘myo’ bit comes in).
 Its main aim is to give a layer of support and protection to the muscles and the body in general and covers most of the body.
 The traditional view regarding this tissue is that it is a passive tissue that transmits forces and tension around the body and holds us together.
 So basically what we are working with is the self-release of tension in the connective tissue.

 Due to the role of the fascia in the transmission of force, it often develops areas that are painful to the touch, developing knots.
 These points are referred to as trigger points and are the areas that we are looking for with that foam roller.
 These trigger points can occur in fascia, muscle, musculotendinous junctions, fat pads, etc. The compromising of the tissue structure caused by these trigger points have been discussed as a reason for increased injury rates and reductions in performance.
 With SMR we are looking to try and eliminate these trigger points and restore tissue integrity and normal function.